-Leong Kam Weng Chairman, Independent Director Tan Sri Dato' Dr Yahya Bin Awang Independent Director (appointed on 28 September 2017) Chuah Sue Yin Independent Director
+Datuk Leong Kam Weng Chairman, Independent Director Tan Sri Dato' Dr Yahya Bin Awang Independent Director Chuah Sue Yin Independent Director

 The AC is established pursuant to the requirements of BNM/RH/PD/029-9: Guidelines on Corporate Governance to assist the Board in fulfilling its oversight responsibilities by reviewing the financial information that will be provided to stakeholders, the system of internal controls that the management and the Board have established and the audit processes.
 In doing so, the AC is providing an avenue for external and internal auditors to effectively voice their findings.